 MACC to host free Ki Ho‘alu Festival

-This is a family-friendly event; all generations can enjoy the slack key guitar tradition, with both new music and classic favorites.
+All generations can enjoy the slack key guitar tradition, with both new music and classic favorites.

-Ki ho’alu, translating literally in Hawaiian as “loosen the key” to indicate the tuning in slack key guitar technique, is a musical tradition dating back to 19th century paniolo who played around the campfire after work on the ranches.
+Ki ho’alu, translating literally in Hawaiian as “loosen the key” to indicate the tuning in slack key guitar technique, is a musical tradition dating back to 19th century paniolo, who played around the campfire after work on the ranches.

 Slack key has now become known as one of the world’s great acoustic guitar methods, especially since Hawaiian music was recognized as a category of its own in the Grammy Awards.